marco262/my_wiki/data/onednd/subclass/eldritch-knight.md

 ### Level 3: War Bond

 You learn a ritual that creates a magical bond between yourself and one weapon.
-You perform the ritual over the course of 1 hour, which can be done during a Short Rest.
+You perform the ritual over the course of 1 hour, which can be done during a [[glossary:Short Rest]].
 The weapon must be within your reach throughout the ritual, at the conclusion of which you touch the weapon and forge the bond.

 Once you have bonded a weapon to yourself, you can't be disarmed of that weapon unless you have the [[glossary:Incapacitated]] condition.
 If it is on the same plane of existence, you can summon that weapon as a Bonus Action, causing it to teleport instantly to your hand.